user-cube/email-spoofing-rest/README.md

 ```

 ## Usage
-There are 2 differente options to send email, with or without html tags.
+There are 2 different options to send email, with or without html tags.

 ### HTML Email
 ```shell